 • Organiser’s Media and Content provided to Participants

-All texts, videos, images, distinctive signs, data, IT applications and/or functionalities published in the Organiser’s Media, with the exception of those submitted by Participants (hereinafter, the “Content”), are the property of the Organiser and/or third parties and are protected by the French Intellectual Property Code (Code de la Propriété Intellectuelle) and the French Civil Code.
-Therefore, Participants shall in no event reproduce, modify, delete, distribute, grant and/or use them, in whole or in part, and in any manner whatsoever, without the prior written agreement of the Organiser or the right holders.
+Participants shall in no event reproduce, modify, delete, distribute, grant and/or use the Content, in whole or in part, and in any manner whatsoever, without the prior written agreement of the Organiser, its licensors and/or the relevant right holders.
 Otherwise, Participants risk being liable or being held liable.

 • Organiser’s Media and Content provided by Participants

 The Participant authorises the Organiser to reproduce and use its own content, for the time period during which the Organiser’s Media is distributed, free of charge and in the whole world.

 The Participant shall be solely liable for the information and documents that it provides and that are published and distributed via the Organiser’s Media.
 The Participant may not hold the Organiser liable, including in the event of an error and/or omission, in particular if due to erroneous or incomplete information provided by the Participant.
 Furthermore, the Participant shall ensure that it holds all necessary authorisations and, failing this, shall hold the Organiser harmless in the event of any recourse.